saleyn/etran/README.md

 Yet, we subjectively believe that the choice of syntax in this implementation of transform is more succinct and elegant, and doesn't attempt to modify the meaning of the `/` operator for arithmetic LHS types (i.e. integers, floats, variables, and function calls).

+Why didn't we use `|>` operator instead of `/` to make it equivalent to Elixir?
+Parse transforms are applied only after the Erlang source code gets parsed to the AST representation, which must be in valid Erlang syntax.
+The `|>` operator is not known to the Erlang parser, and therefore, using it would result in the compile-time error.
+We had to select an operator that the Erlang parser would be happy with, and `/` was our choice because visually it resembles the pipe `|` character more than the other operators.

 ## `listcomp`: Fold and Indexed List Comprehensions